Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Opaque, hard sided water containers won't do that for you.

-These cubes collapse down with a few gentle pushes, and fit easily within a durable flat bottom tote bag, like this 24L one from Patagonia:
+These cubes collapse down with a few gentle pushes, and fit easily within a durable flat bottom tote bag, like this 25L one from Patagonia (a name associated with sustainability):

 The thing that always catches me by surprise is how luxurious life at home is: flip a switch for instant light.